rmuit/PracticalAfas/README.md

 The connection and authentication settings get passed into the constructor; not to every individual AFAS call.

 You will only use one public method: callAfas().
-(There is a second static getClientType() but this is not necessary for standalone use.)
+(There is a second public
+method: static getClientType() - but this is not necessary for standalone use.)
 Client classes make (almost) no assumptions about the remote API calls; the exact (type of) remote method and arguments need to be passed to it, and it will return the result body as a string.

 #### RestCurlClient examples
-The required options are in the constructor below; see the code for others.
+The required options are in the constructor below; see the code for other options.
 ```php
 use PracticalAfas\Client\RestCurlClient;
 $client = new RestCurlClient( [ 'customerId' => 12345, 'appToken' => '64CHARS' ] );